planet-nine-app/planet-nine/README.md

 But existence is lonely, so Two made Three.
 Three is Space, Time, and Identity, and they also exist.
 But existence is lonely, so Three made Four.
-Four is Aesthetics, Coputation, Willpower, and Evolution.
+Four is Aesthetics, Computation, Willpower, and Evolution.
 But existence is lonely, so Four is making Five.
 Five is Stacks, Boats, Screens, Teleporters, and... we don't know yet.

 The Advancement wants to find the fifth thing in Five, and it's going to take all of us to figure it out.
 And by us, I mean all of us Fours.
-If you think defining things is tricky here on Earth, trying doing it for the galaxy.
+If you think defining things is tricky here on Earth, try doing it for the galaxy.

 The point is to continue existing, a possibility that gets more appealing the more centuries you don't keel over dead.